ICAG Results: How to Check, Understand, and Act on Your Exam Results

 - Chief Examiner’s Report

-- A report published on icagh.org after each diet, summarising how candidates performed and the common errors that cost marks on each paper.
+- A report published on icagh.org after each diet, summarizing how candidates performed and the common errors that cost marks on each paper.

 - Chartered Accountant (Ghana).
 The designation conferred after passing all papers and completing the ICAG membership process, including work experience and the Induction Course.